 I invited Ron, Jimmy and Jimmy’s friend, Matt.
 When the doorbell rang and the quantity of penises in the house increased threefold, Sophia threw a conniption.
 But I smugly responded to her complaint: “Don’t get your panties in a twist!
 You and the other hens have the entire downstairs to yourselves.
 We’ll be locked in the media room for the night, out of sight and out of mind, just like you demanded.”
 With that, I escorted the guys upstairs, wearing my self-satisfied smile and thinking: look who has the last laugh now!

 Whoever had the last laugh, by the end of the night he certainly wasn’t me.
 I quickly learned that I’d failed to stock the media room with a bottle opener.
 Since I couldn’t show my face in the kitchen, Jimmy volunteered to brave the estrogen front and retrieve the implement.

 From then on, matters proceeded like the plot from a B horror movie, where a killer picks off the cast one by one.
-Jimmy hadn’t returned within several minutes so Matt went to discover his whereabouts.
+Jimmy hadn’t returned within several minutes, so Matt went to discover his whereabouts.
 When another five minutes passed without sight of either, Ron vowed to “bring ’em back, dead or alive.”
-And that was the last I saw of Ron.
+That was the last I saw of Ron.